← Back to Home

 Frequently Asked Questions

-Should I increase my KiwiSaver contributions or invest in dividend stocks?
+Could I consider increasing my KiwiSaver contributions or investing in dividend stocks?

-First, contribute enough to KiwiSaver to get the full employer match (usually 3%) and government contribution ($1,042 income required).
-After that, dividend stocks often provide better flexibility and potential returns, especially if you're under 50 and want access before 65.
+Some investors first contribute enough to KiwiSaver to get the full employer match (usually 3%) and government contribution ($1,042 income required).
+After that, dividend stocks may provide additional flexibility and potential returns, especially for those under 50 who want access before 65.
+Consider consulting a licensed financial adviser for personalised guidance.

 Can I hold the same dividend stocks as my KiwiSaver fund?